Parliament House, Melbourne: Temporary home of Federal Parliament

-From 1901 to 1927 Parliament House was the first home of the Commonwealth of Australia's Federal Government, since the new capital city envisaged in the Australian Constitution did not yet exist and there were long delays in finding a site and commencing construction.
+From 1901 to 1927, Parliament House was the first home of the Commonwealth of Australia's Federal Government, since the new capital city envisaged in the Australian Constitution did not yet exist and there were long delays in finding a site and commencing construction.
 During these years the Victorian Parliament met in the Royal Exhibition Building in Carlton.

 Many of the major events of the early federal period took place in this building, including the formation of the Federal Parliamentary Australian Labor Party, the "fusion" of the Free Trade Party and the Protectionist Party into the first Liberal Party in 1909, the declaration of the Great War in 1914, and the split in the Labor Party over conscription in 1916.

 Modern use and developments

 The building resumed its original use as the Victorian Parliament chambers in 1928.
 Parliament House was then listed on the Victorian Heritage Register in 1982 and celebrated its 150th anniversary in 2005–6.

 Several modern governments have expressed interest in completing Pasley and Kerr's original design by constructing the dome but were deterred by the substantial cost.
 Notably, the 1992 Kennett government established a committee to examine building the dome.
 Kennett and the then Opposition Leader John Brumby reached an agreement in 1996 for the building to be completed by the turn of the century.
 The idea was then abandoned by Kennett when he learned the original site of the sandstone mined for the building, now within Grampians National Park, could not be re-mined.

 From 2016 to 2018, a $40 million two-storey office building was constructed in the gardens of Parliament House for MPs' use.
 The building is embedded into the landscape to specifically reduce its impact on Parliament House and other nearby buildings.

-Shooting incident

-In 2012, a Protective Services Officer (PSO) with Victoria Police was attacked with a hammer by a man who also stole his gun.
-Moments later, the assailant shot himself.
+The new building is called the Members Annexe and contains 102 offices for members of the Parliament of Victoria.
+The building was designed by Peter Elliott Architecture and Urban Design.
+The annexe is deliberately sunk to preserve the view of Parliament House.
+Its pincer shape ensures quick access for members to return to the legislative chambers within four minutes when votes are called.

+The stairs on the west front of Parliament House are frequently used by protestors and activists to draw attention to contentious issues.
+Notable protests that used the stairs as a gathering point and podium for speeches include the 2020 Black Lives Matter protest and several anti-lockdown protests during the COVID-19 pandemic, While individuals or groups are not required to obtain permission from the City of Melbourne to hold a protest on the stairs of Parliament House, the City of Melbourne encourages notifying Victoria Police of planned activities in advance.